hashicorp/terraform-provider-azurerm/website/docs/d/batch_pool.html.markdown

 * `protocol` - The protocol of the endpoint.
 Acceptable values are `TCP` and `UDP`.

-* `frontend_port_range_start` - The first port number in the range of external ports that are used to provide inbound access to the backendPort on the individual compute nodes.

-* `frontend_port_range_end` - The last port number in the range of external ports that are used to provide inbound access to the backendPort on the individual compute nodes.
+* `frontend_port_range` - The range of external ports that are used to provide inbound access to the backendPort on the individual compute nodes in the format of `1000-1100`.

 * `network_security_group_rules` - (Optional) The list of network security group rules that are applied to the endpoint.